mongodb/specifications/source/auth/auth.md

 - Check if the the *Client Cache* has an access token.
   - If it does, cache the access token in the *Connection Cache* and perform a `One-Step` SASL conversation using the access token in the *Client Cache*.
-If the server returns an error, invalidate that access token, sleep 100ms then continue.
+If the server returns a Authentication error (18), invalidate that access token.
+    Raise any other errors to the user.
+On success, exit the algorithm.
 - Call the configured built-in provider integration or the OIDC callback to retrieve a new access token.
+Wait until it has been at least 100ms since the last callback invocation, to avoid overloading the callback.
 - Cache the new access token in the *Client Cache* and *Connection Cache*.
 - Perform a `One-Step` SASL conversation using the new access token.
 Raise any errors to the user.